PramodMGowda05/Trust_Lens/LOCAL_SETUP_INSTRUCTIONS.md

 1. One terminal running the **Python ML Service** on port 5001.
 2. Another terminal running the **Next.js Frontend** on port 9002.

-You can now open `http://localhost:9002` in your browser and use the application.
-The frontend will make API calls to the Python backend running on your machine.
+You can now open `http://localhost:9002` in your browser, sign up for a new account or log in as the admin (`admin@trustlens.com` / `password`), and use the application.
+The frontend will make API calls to the Python backend you are running locally.